Building Muscles on a Vegan Diet: Our Top Tips and Tricks

 Exercise isn’t the only factor that’s important though.
 Recovery is just as important, because your body actually only starts to develop muscle mass when it’s resting.
 That’s why we recommend one or two days rest between each workout.

 That doesn’t mean you should just lay on the couch for two days.
 An active recovery will be better at stimulating muscle growth than an inactive one.
 For example, use a foam roller after each workout to activate blood circulation and reduce muscle soreness.
 Other activities like biking or yoga are ideal for the recovery period.

 Finally, the last important factor for effective muscle development is the right nutrients (carbohydrates, fats, and proteins).

-Proteins are especially important for increasing muscle mass.
+Proteins are crucial for increasing muscle mass.
 They can come from animal-based or plant-based protein sources, and each has its own set of pros and cons.
 Let’s walk through them together.

-Tip: Are you on a vegetarian or vegan diet?
-Our Vegan Protein is quick and easy to make into shakes or recipes.
+Are you on a dairy-free diet and want to increase your protein intake?
+Our Vegan Protein is quick and easy to make into shakes or recipes to support your vegan muscle building goals.
 It’s composed of 100% plant protein, and it’s gluten-free and lactose-free — everything you need, and nothing you don’t!

 What’s the difference between animal and plant protein?